 The Sneaky Reason Why Tic Tacs Can Say ‘Sugar Free’ (When They Really Aren’t)

 You would be hard-pressed to find anyone who hasn’t tried an infamous Tic Tac mint.
-These well-known breath-fresheners have been around since 1969, and they have been popular due to their fun containers and low calories.
+These well-known breath fresheners have been around since 1969, and they have been popular due to their fun containers and low calories.

 In fact, the name “Tic Tac” comes from the sound of when the iconic box is opened and closed.
 However, despite the popularity of the mint, it’s a common misconception that Tic Tacs don’t contain sugar.

 Although the label describes Tic Tacs as containing 0 grams of sugar, Tic Tacs are not actually sugar-free, and you can blame this little trick on serving size.
-Here’s what the company says on their website:
+Here’s what the company says on its website:

 “Tic Tac® mints do contain sugar as listed in the ingredient statement.
 However, since the amount of sugar per serving (1 mint) is less than 0.5 grams, FDA labeling requirements permit the Nutrition Facts to state that there are 0 grams of sugar per serving.”